joelouthan/joelouthan/README.md

 of my only, only Lord Jesus.
 \- Samuel Rutherford

-Trying to spend all of my days with God.
+I am Joseph L. Louthan.
+I am trying to spend all of my days with God.
 I belong to my Beloved and my Beloved is mine forevermore.
 Also, Sarah's husband and Papa to a few kiddos.
 In Central Kentucky.
-Member & Elder Candidate of [Reforming Truth Church](https://reformingtruth.church/).
+Elder Candidate of [Reforming Truth Church](https://reformingtruth.church/).
 Joyfully ex-Evangelical turned [Reformed Baptist--1689 Confessional](https://theologic.us/confession-1689/).

 All of my life to live all of my days to express just how much God loves us.
 Hope to preach the goodness of God.
-Therefore, [Theologicus](https://theologic.us/) is my attempt to prepare so that one day I can preach every day for the rest of my life and twice on Sunday--for the sake of his great name and his glory alone.
+Therefore, [Theologicus](https://theologic.us/) is my attempt to prepare for that one day that I get to preach every day for the rest of my life and twice on Sunday--for the sake of his great name and his glory alone.

 And if I have fifteen minutes to spare in my day, I'm intensely mediocre at [StarCraft 2](https://starcraft2.blizzard.com/en-us/).
 <br>